 If you cannot find the information you require on our website, contact us for more information.

-South East Dermatology Annerley has just undergone a full redevelopment and our new facilities are state of the art.
+South East Dermatology moved from our original location in Carina Heights to Annerley in 2018 and our facilities are state of the art.
 We are all on one level with easy wheel chair access.
 There is ample on site free car parking.
 Located next door to Little Clive Cafe and across the road from Woolworths.

 Our operating theatres are equipped with the most modern equipment and we have full nursing support.
-Most consulting and operating rooms open onto a relaxing view of a brilliant green-wall.
+Most consulting and operating rooms open onto a relaxing view of a naturally-illuminated greenwall.

-Our Annerley practice is located just across the road from Woolworths at Annerley, near the Chemist Warehouse.
+Our Annerley practice is located just across the road from Woolworths at Annerley, near Chemist Warehouse.

 We also offer ample on site free car parking for patients.
 Directions on how to find us and our locations can be found here.